 Wolves (Canis Lupus) Nothing stirs Vic’s passion for wildlife photography than the haunting howl of the wolf.
 From the white wolves of the tundra in the Arctic to the Lamar Canyon Pack in Yellowstone National Park, Wolf photography is like no other.
 Watching a bull Wapiti bugle on one side of a mountain valley and hear it answered with a lone wolf call on the other brings back thoughts of times before man.
 They are essential to the environment.
 In this fine art photography gallery you can look into the eyes of a black wolf and know his intelligence and marvel as gray wolves howl together in the blowing snow.

 Crevasse ( Sensual Canyons) The sandstone slot canyons in the deserts of Arizona and Utah are incredibly beautiful.
 Located near Lake Powell and the Escalante, their sensual colors of amber, red, rose, magenta and blue make for stunning art images that are always noticed on the walls of homes and offices.
 Vic likes to call the twisting, turning landscapes “Waves of Stone”.The light beams that pierce the depths of these narrow canyons remind him of the creation story in Genesis.
 Antelope Canyon is one of the most photographed, but Vic prefers the less explored Crevasses such as Canyon X , Secret Canyon and Pink Canyon in the Valley of Fire, Nevada.
 You can find him there in the spring or fall when the desert temperatures are less extreme, covered in dust, capturing their incredible beauty.
+Vic is considered by many to be the most creative and imaginative slot canyon photographer in the United States.
+Call him now.

 Centennial State ( Colorado) Colorado makes for incredible, colorful fine art and landscape photography that is featured in many collector’s homes and businesses throughout the world.
 From the high mountain peaks called fourteeners, to the lush valleys and forested hills filled with Columbines, Indian Paintbrush, and Lupine this is home for Vic.
 He’s hiked its trails for years and knows many secret places that fill his heart with wonder.
 Look at “ Colorful Colorado” and you’ll understand why Vic is so enchanted with this place.
 The silver San Juan’s, Rocky Mountain National Park, the Colorado River that runs red after a rainstorm and the high mountain lakes and streams are a paradise.
 The greens of spring and golden aspen of fall contrasted against snow capped peaks are stunning.
 Fly fisherman cast its waters for trout and climbers test their skills against the Diamond face of Longs Peak.
 If you want to know Colorado or own a piece of it, Vic’s beautiful images will fill that space.
+Vic has been commissioned by the GOCO (the colorado lottery) to photograph sites it has contributed to and is considered to be the top Nature and Landscape photographer in Colorado and around the world.

 Elk (Cervus Canadensis) Nothing captures the very soul of the Rocky Mountains more than the Bull elk.
 From Montana, Colorado,Wyoming, Idaho, New Mexico, Yellowstone National Park, Teton National Park or Rocky Mountain National Park, people search for the massive antlers that define a mature bull in the fall.
 It is one of the great wildlife species of North America.
 Seeing those antlers silhouetted against a painted sunset and hearing the challenging bugle of an old bull will make you fall in love with nature.
 It is one of Vic’s favorite animals to photograph and he has tens of thousands of images to prove it.
 He’s known throughout the world as one of the best elk photographers and his pictures of these incredible creatures can be found on the covers of many magazines.
 Collectors prize these pictures not only for their beauty, but because it reminds them of all that is wild, magnificent and free.